codecov/migrate/README.md

 3. Terminate without running the migration.
 You'll need to run `./migrate` separately to run the full migration after backing up.

 *NOTE: Depending on the size of your `/archive` directory and the number of reports it contains, backup will take awhile.
 On average the resulting compressed archive will be ~ 25% the size of the archive folder itself.
 So make sure you have enough space to store this backup*

-## What if I want to know more?

-The full migration process is open source and stored within this repository.
-If you'd like to dig deeper to understand exactly what the migration is doing, you can review this repository in full.

-After review, if you have any questions, please contact us at support@codecov.io

 ## Caveats